 My hands-down favorite Ramadan book.
 The story centers around a little girl, Lailah, who moved from Abu Dhabi to Atlanta.
 She was finally old enough to fast during Ramadan but felt huge anxiety about explaining it to her classmates and teachers.
 It started off slow, but once we got to the gripping conclusion, I was a mess of bubbling tears.
 My son, Kian kept asking me why I was sad, and I had to reassure him I was happy.
 This is an essential book for little Muslim girls and boys over the age of 5.
 It not only explains the purpose of Ramadan but the real-life emotions that many little children in the U.S.A feel during this time.

 This board book does a wonderful job of explaining to small children the why behind Ramadan and fasting.
 It isn’t a story, but a guide more so, that shares the key traditions of Ramadan: suhoor, iftar, charity, good deeds and also the celebration of Eid.
 I thought the illustrations were beautiful and showed different types of families (from different countries and time periods).
 It also showed diverse depictions of Muslim families (interracial, different races, women who don’t cover their hair, etc).

 This book takes the reader around the world to see how Ramadan is celebrated.
-This book is probably best suited for kids 7+ years old.
-There is a lot of information to take in and also covers big words such as autism and diabetes.
-But the story is inclusive and thoughtfully written, sharing traditions from North America, South America, Europe, Asia, Africa and Australia.
+There is a lot of information shared in this book, more so than typical Ramadan books.
+My kids loved learning about the unique traditions.
+The story is inclusive and thoughtfully written, sharing traditions from North America, South America, Europe, Asia, Africa and Australia.

-I’m always on the hunt for progressive children’s books about Islam.
+I’m always on the hunt for picture books about Islam.
 So if you have suggestions, I would love to hear them!